pansapiens/vibeagent/README.md

 - `/tools` - List available tools
 - `/quit` - Quit the agent
 - `/model [name]` - Change the model.
 If `[name]` is omitted, a selection dialog is shown.
+- `/refresh-models` - Fetches the latest list of available models from configured endpoints.
+- `/compress [strategy]` - Manually compress the conversation history to save tokens.
+Strategies: `drop_oldest`, `middle_out`, `summarize`.
+- `/dump-context [format]` - Display the agent's current memory.
+Format can be `markdown` (default) or `json`.
+- `/show-settings` - Displays the location of configuration files and their current content.

 ### Command Line Options